zhiyaol/deltakit/docs/guide/simulation.md

 If you perform your experiments on hardware, or in other simulator (like qiskit), you will end up with a measurements file.
 For example, a CSV or a 01 file with qubit measurements, one experiment per line.
-Some of them will preserve the same order or measurements, some (like qiskit) may reverse or reorder them.
+Some of them will preserve the same order of measurements, some (like qiskit) may reverse or reorder them.
 Before moving this data to Deltakit, please make sure the data is given **in the order of measurement**.

 Decoders, however, need syndromes to predict.